Palmaswell/controlled-styled-editor/README.md

 yarn test --watch
 ```

 ## Motivation

 [Theme UI ](https://theme-ui.com/)  allows us to design and write coherent and consistent UIs.
-It's a reliable approach for consolidating branding compliance across web applications.
+At its core, it uses the System UI theme specification as a reliable approach for consolidating branding compliance across web applications.

-The Controlled Styled Editor is a (very early stage) proof of concept to empower designers to create interactive layouts based on the Theme UIs design system principles applied inside your React components.
+The Controlled Styled Editor is a (very early stage) proof of concept to empower designers to create interactive layouts based on the Theme UI design system principles applied in your React components.

 ### How it works
-It uses an extended Theme UI pragma together with React Context API to handle element selection and Theme UI based style injection.
-Only the defined CSS rule properties from the components are exposed to the editor.
+Under the hood, it uses a custom JSX Pragma to handle element selection and Theme UI based style injection.
+It does this by extending the Theme UI JSX Pragma.

 At its very core, it uses the Theme UI / System UI specification for editing styles through a theme properties style editor.
+Your design adjustments will be compliant with your design system.

-It uses (Theme Query)[https://github.com/woodlike/wdlk/tree/master/packages/theme-query] under the hood which is a very small library I wrote to easily query theme properties.
+It also uses (Theme Query)[https://github.com/woodlike/wdlk/tree/master/packages/theme-query] under the hood which is a very small library I wrote to easily query theme properties.

-On the other hand, visual accessibility compliance checks based on the (WCAG)[https://www.w3.org/WAI/standards-guidelines/wcag/] and theme property control live at the heart of the product vision.
+On the other hand, we want to make accessibility compliance checks more visual when you edit the style of your components.
+Based on the (WCAG)[https://www.w3.org/WAI/standards-guidelines/wcag/] and theme property control we can currently check the color contrast compliance of your components.
+See at ease if your changes are AA and AAA compliant.
-Currently, we only support color contrast accessibility checks.
-By picking a component color and background color you will know if a component has A, AA or AAA compliance (color contrast ratio).
-But this is only the beginning of making accessibility design checks more visual.

 ### Future Features
-We still need to support most of the CSS properties to seamlessly work with Theme UIs `sx` prop.

-It is necessary to get closer to the tools being used by designers.
-I would like to access  Framer X / Figma  APIs to dynamically create Theme UI themes.
+The idea behind the Controlled Styled Editor is to move the barriers between design and development concerns by automating many of the overlapping processes.
+For this to become a reality we need to support data input from tools like Framer X and Figma to dynamically generate themes.

+Accessibility color contrast check is only the beginning of making accessibility edits more visual.
+We would like to implement:
+Readability checks
+HTML semantic checks
+A built-in screen reader simulator using the Web Speech API

+We would like to abstract System UI themes as a GraphQL queries API instead of binding components with code, we could bind the GraphQL data directly into React components, offering an alternative form of decoupling.
+Combined with a MetaCSSQuery (`mcq`) custom prop for resolving into a style object.

 ### Refactoring / Changes
-Like I mentioned before this is a very early stage proof of concept.
-UI/UX
-refactoring is absolutely necessary.
-Especially the  `Mini Editor`  behavior of selected fields needs to be handled when selecting new components.

-### Challenges
+The Controlled Styled Editor is a proof of concept.
+It's by no means production-ready.
+A lot of refactoring and changes needs to done in the following areas:

+Improve the UX of Mini Editor select by properly handling style properties updates when selecting a new component
+Deploy the application and make it available to the public
+Include missing CSS properties from our `map-controlled-styles`
+Improve the underlying UI/UX
+Write tests for the custom Pragma and the Editor